Click here for locations, dates and further registration information

-Simon Faulkner, a leader in the use of rhythmic interventions in therapeutic practice, presents this two-day workshop which delivers an accessible and flexible platform for professionals wishing to work with rhythmic music to address physiological and psychological wellbeing.
+These two-day workshops deliver an accessible and flexible platform for professionals wishing to work with rhythmic music to address physiological and psychological wellbeing.
 These activities address social and emotional deficits in a psycho-educational approach that is complimented by the positive impact of rhythmic exercises on the brain.
-Backed by an increasing body of evidence, this work is at the forefront of effective practice and has application across the age spectrum, and for people in a wide range of clinical and educational settings.
+Backed by an increasing body of evidence, this work is at the forefront of effective, evidence based, practice and has application across the age spectrum, and for people in a wide range of clinical and educational settings.
+Exclusive resources for trainees – this training includes a unique & comprehensive resource pack as well as exclusive access to training videos, additional session formats (lesson plans) and discussion forums.

 The Rhythm2Recovery model – Linking the evidence of what works in therapy to rhythmic activities for individuals and groups.